-Raw Food Diets (RFDs) have grown in popularity in recent years.
-The popularity may stem from pet owners hoping to feed their dogs foods that more closely resemble how they would have eaten in the wild.
+Yes, dogs can eat raw meat, but giving dogs raw meat only is not advisable.
+Raw food diets have grown in popularity in recent years.
+The surge in people embracing raw diets for dogs may stem from pet owners hoping to feed their dogs foods that more closely resemble how the dogs would have eaten in the wild.

-Homemade or commercially prepared RFDs are based on raw meat and bones.
+Homemade or commercially prepared raw food diets are based on raw meat and bones.
 In particular, these diets include uncooked muscle meat, organs and bones from various mammals, fish and poultry.

 Raw diets may also consist of unpasteurized milk, uncooked eggs and raw fruits and vegetables.
 Although it’s a raw, meat-based diet, it may also include cooked grains.